kim3er/motioneyewiki/Installation.md

 * Mr-Dave's version can be checked out [here](https://github.com/Mr-Dave/motion).
 This is probably the most up-to-date, featureful and stable version, itself being forked from [sackmotion repository](https://github.com/sackmotion/motion).

-Read the [[Compiling Motion|Compiling-Motion]] page if you want to manually compile any of these versions.
+Read the [[Compiling Motion|Compiling-Motion]] page if you want to manually compile any of these versions or to download some prebuilt binaries.

 ### Install Instructions ###